7 Ways 3D Planning Can Support Your LAAO Procedure

 Not all 3D is the same

-The medical sector and particularly cardiovascular, are also tapping into innovative technology to deliver personalized and predictive planning to support clinicians in providing better care for their patients.
+The medical sector, and particularly the cardiovascular field, is tapping into innovative technology to deliver personalized and predictive planning to support clinicians in providing better care for their patients.
 However, not all planning tools are equal or even using the same technology.

-Mimics Enlight recently released the new LAAO planner, joining their TMVR workflow.
-The two workflows assist in creating clear pre-procedural plans with the use of 3D planning.
+Mimics Enlight recently released the new left atrial appendage occlusion (LAAO) planner, joining their TMVR workflow.
+The two workflows assist you in creating clear pre-procedural plans with the use of 3D planning.
 This allows clinicians to plan and truly measure in 3D as opposed to 2D planning with volume rendering for visualization purposes only.
 Professor Nicholas Van Mieghem, the Medical Director of Interventional Cardiology at Erasmus UMC, explains, “The anatomical appreciation is crucially different between conventional CT and with 3D planning.
 We added so much more granularity to our understanding using the 3D planning."

 New technology is supporting treatments in ways that help mitigate the risk for patients and improve efficiency.
 Read on to find out what the new LAAO planner can do for you using this technology.

 Instantly gain an accurate understanding of the LAA anatomy in 3D.
 You’ll be able to easily assess the relationship between the LAA and surrounding structures with comprehensive visualization and measurements directly in 3D.